Quick Summary

 An LLC must register with the state; ownership details may be accessible through business filings.
 While some jurisdictions offer anonymous LLCs, most require disclosing at least one managing member.
 This makes LLCs less private than trusts, particularly for asset protection purposes.

-Set Up and Manage a Secure Trust or LLC with Blake Harris Law
+Setting Up a Trust or LLC with Blake Harris Law